njaldea/nil/projects/gate/README.md

 ### edgify

-`nil::gate::traits::edgify` is a trait dictating how the type `T` is going to be interpreted for the edge creation.
+This trait dictates how the type `T` is going to be interpreted for the edge creation.

 The default trait behavior is that `T` provided to edgify will be the same type for the edge type.